Nootropics Expert

 Pramiracetam (N-[2-[di(propan-2-yl) amino] ethyl]-2-(2-oxopyrrolidin-1-yl) acetamide, CI-879, Pramistar, Neupramir, Remen) is a fat-soluble nootropic in the racetam-class of compounds.

 Pramiracetam was first synthesized by scientists at Parke-Davis in the late 1970’s.
-It was first tested with Alzheimer’s patients.
+It was first tested with Alzheimer’s disease patients.
 Seeing mixed results, the company tried it with major depressive disorder.
 And licensed Pramiracetam as an orphan drug to Menarini who continued research on using it for dementia.

 In 1991, the company licensed Pramiracetam to Cambridge Neuroscience Inc. (CNI).[i]
 The nootropic was then tested for restoring cognitive function after stroke or traumatic brain injury.